AllyannaCruz/MusicVisuals/README.md

 There is a *heart* at the middle of the screen that moves and disperses depending on the sound.
 The dots look like they are dancing to the music.
 I thought it was cool to have a heart that wasn't connected.

 There are more *hexagons* that are floating around, they look like asteroids floating in the galaxy.
-I used the camera() function, so it looks like they are flying from your point of view into the screen and around and goes towards you.
+I used rotateX and rotateY, so it looks like they are flying from your point of view into the screen and around and goes towards you.
 They look like they are spinning, these also change colour.
 I have a lot of hexagons because I was trying to code up some stars, but I couldn't get it quite right and I ended up just leaving it to a hexagon.

 I modified the *WaveForm.java* class, the waves are on the left  side of the screen and is vertical and see through.

 I have *sticks* that look like a spotlight coming from the bottom of the screen, this shows the wave form of whatever sound is playing/hearing.

 I have a *horizontal* line at the middle of the screen.
 It reminds me of the horizon.
 It changes colour and size depending on the AudioBuffer or AudioBands.
 It looks like it is moving up or down.

+I have a *Sphere/Globe* that moves according to the music.
+I used the camera() function.
+It shows up when you click the mouse and appears on a spot depending where the mouse is.
+It looked like a globe that was dancing to music.

 I think my assignment looks cool while you are listening to music.
 Though it is quite colourful, I find it relaxing to watch.